andrelop/andrelop.github.io/content/posts/update.md

  infrastructure (*the cluster*).

-Most of the time it turns out that the issue is not really in the cluster but in the YAML files they are writing to do their deployments and not really in the cluster.
+Most of the time it turns out that the issue is not really in the cluster but in the YAML files they are writing to do their deployments.

 This is currently my day-to-day job.
 A mixture of multiple technologies which no sane non-technicall people would like to talk about.